africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Learn like a baby - Just dive in and try it.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/learn-like-a-baby-just-dive-in-and-try-it/","title":"Learn like a baby - Just dive in and try it"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/learn-like-a-baby-just-dive-in-and-try-it/","title":"Learn like a baby - Just dive in and try it","noteIcon":""}
 ---